Protesters occupy Washington Square Park, standing with homeless population

-SALT LAKE CITY, Utah (ABC 4 News)– On Friday, organizers with the Take Shelter Coalition occupied Washington Square Park in Salt Lake.
+SALT LAKE CITY, Utah (ABC 4 News) Organizers with the Take Shelter Coalition occupied Washington Square Park in downtown Salt Lake City Friday.

 They said the reason for the large number of demonstrations is due to the Road Home closure in November.